benniehealth/okta-signin-widget/README.md

     // screen letting them know that an email is on the way. if (res.status === 'UNLOCK_ACCOUNT_EMAIL_SENT') {
+      // Any followup action you want to take
+      // Properties available on `res`:
+      // - status
+      // - username
+      return;
+    }

+    // TODO: document this
+    if (res.status === 'ACTIVATION_EMAIL_SENT') {
+      // Any followup action you want to take
+      // Properties available on `res`:
+      // - status
+      // - username
+      return;
+    }

+    // TODO: document this
+    if (res.status === 'REGISTRATION_COMPLETE') {
-      // Any followup action you want to take return;
+      // Any followup action you want to take
+      // Properties available on `res`:
+      // - status
+      // - activationToken
+      return;
     }